Implementation of soft-constrained MPC for Tracking using its semi-banded problem structure: Numerical results

-The computational results indicate that the proposed structure-exploiting solvers provide better computational results than when using general-purpose QP solvers, such as OSQP.
-We also note that the computation times are marginally larger for \eqref{MPCT_formulation_soft} than for \eqref{MPCT_formulation}, given the extra operations described in Corollary \ref{corollary}.
-We remark that, for our choice of $\beta$, the sub-optimal solutions of \eqref{MPCT_formulation} and \eqref{MPCT_formulation_soft} are nearly indistinguishable, as discussed in Remark \ref{remark:exact_penalization}.
-Regarding the approach from \cite{melanie_MPCT_soft}, we observe that the computational times required are notably larger, mainly due to the inclusion of the slack variables as additional decision variables of the optimization problem, which increase its complexity and lead to the loss of its simple semi-banded structure. \begin{remark} A relevant difference between \eqref{MPCT_formulation_soft} and the soft-constrained MPCT formulation in \cite{melanie_MPCT_soft} is that, in the former, only the first input of the predicted sequence along $N$ is subject to hard constraints, whereas, in the latter, the entire sequence of inputs is subject to hard constraints.
-Consequently, in contrast to \eqref{MPCT_formulation_soft}, the formulation in \cite{melanie_MPCT_soft} is not always~feasible. \end{remark} Next, we include closed-loop results starting from an initial state $x(t)=(0,0,0,-0.5,0,0,0,0)$, with output limits
+The results indicate that the proposed structure-exploiting solver for \eqref{MPCT_formulation_soft} provides better computational results than when using general-purpose QP solvers.
+Note also that, using our approach, the computation time per iteration is only a bit larger for \eqref{MPCT_formulation_soft} than for \eqref{MPCT_formulation}, given the extra operations described in Corollary \ref{corollary}.
+Additionally, regarding the OSQP and SCS results, we notice that the slack-variables approach from \cite{melanie_MPCT_soft} is less efficient than the one we propose, mainly due to the inclusion of the slack variables as additional decision variables of the optimization problem, which increase its complexity and lead to the loss of its simple semi-banded structure.

-while maintaining the rest of MPC parameters the same.
+\begin{remark} A relevant difference between \eqref{MPCT_formulation_soft} and the soft-constrained MPCT formulation in \cite{melanie_MPCT_soft} is that, in the former, only the first input of the predicted sequence along $N$ is subject to hard constraints, whereas, in the latter, the entire sequence of inputs is subject to hard constraints.
+Consequently, in contrast to \eqref{MPCT_formulation_soft}, the formulation in \cite{melanie_MPCT_soft} is not always~feasible. \end{remark} Next, we include closed-loop results starting from an initial state $x(t)=(0,0,0,-0.5,0,0,0,0)$, considering output limits $\overline{y} = (0.07,0.07)$, $\underline{y} = -\overline{y}$, $\overline{y}_s = \overline{y}$, $\underline{y}_s = \underline{y}$, while using $\rho=20$ and maintaining the rest of parameters the same.
 In this case, \eqref{MPCT_formulation} is infeasible, unlike \eqref{MPCT_formulation_soft}.
-Results are shown in Figure~\ref{fig: closed-loop experiment}, where we observe that the applied input does not violate its constraints, as \eqref{MPCT_formulation_soft:hard_u0} considers hard inequality constraints for $u_0$.
-We remark that, when \eqref{MPCT_formulation} is not feasible, the number of iterations required by \eqref{MPCT_formulation_soft} depends on the values of $\beta$.
-In the experiment in Figure \ref{fig: closed-loop experiment}, the number of iterations is 271 in average, and requires a maximum of 506.
+Results are presented in Figure~\ref{fig: closed-loop experiment}, showing that the applied input does not violate its constraints, as \eqref{MPCT_formulation_soft:hard_u0} considers hard inequality constraints for $u_0$.
+We remark that, when \eqref{MPCT_formulation} is not feasible, the iterations required by \eqref{MPCT_formulation_soft} depend on $\beta$.
+In this experiment, we observe 271 iterations on average, and a maximum of 506.